vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

   After this `initial processing` 'htmLawed()' identifies tags using regex and processes them with the help of 'hl_tag()' --  a large function that analyzes tag content, filtering it as per HTML standards, '$config' and '$spec'.
 Among other things, 'hl_tag()' transforms deprecated elements using 'hl_tag2()', removes attributes from closing tags, checks attribute values as per '$spec' rules using 'hl_attrval()', and checks URL protocols using 'hl_prot()'. 'htmLawed()' performs tag balancing and nesting checks with a call to 'hl_bal()', and optionally compacts/beautifies the output with proper white-spacing with a call to 'hl_tidy()'.
 The latter temporarily replaces white-space, and '<', '>' and '&' characters inside 'pre', 'script' and 'textarea' elements, and HTML comments and CDATA sections with control characters (code-points '1' to '5', and '7').

   htmLawed permits the use of custom code or *hook functions* at two stages.
-The first, called inside 'htmLawed()', allows the input text as well as the finalized $config and $spec values to be altered right after the initial processing (see section:- #3.7).
+The first, called inside 'htmLawed()', allows the input text as well as the finalized '$config' and '$spec' values to be altered right after the initial processing (see section:- #3.7).
 The second is called by 'hl_tag()' once the tag content is finalized (see section:- #3.4.9).

-  Being dictated by the external and stable HTML standard, htmLawed's objective is very clear-cut and less concerned with tweakability.
-The code is only minimally annotated with comments -- it is not meant to instruct; PHP developers familiar with the HTML specs will see the logic, and others can always refer to the htmLawed documentation.
-The compact structuring of the statements is meant to aid in quickly grasping the logic, at least when viewed with code syntax highlighted.
+  The functionality of htmLawed is dictated by the external HTML standard.
+It is thus coded for a clear-cut objective with not much concern for tweakability.
+The code is only minimally annotated with comments -- it is not meant to instruct; PHP developers familiar with the HTML specifications will see the logic, and others can always refer to the htmLawed documentation.
+The compact structuring of the statements is meant to aid a quick grasp of the logic.

 ___________________________________________________________________oo